 Symbiont Health, Co-founded by ECE Major Erich Meissner Wins Pitch Dingman Competition & Do Good Challenge

-Earlier this spring, Symbiont Health, maker of innovative technology to detect falls for seniors and nursing home patients, took home the $15,000 grand prize at the University of Maryland’s Pitch Dingman Competition in front of 600 students, faculty, alumni and VIPs.
+Earlier this spring, Symbiont Health took home the $15,000 grand prize at the University of Maryland’s Pitch Dingman Competition in front of 600 students, faculty, alumni and VIPs.
 A total of five teams took the stage to compete in the final “Shark Tank” –style pitch session.
 Seven judges from assorted industries assessed each startup’s current level of success, plan for using the funds, and their overall growth potential.

 Team members of Symbiont Health include Electrical and Computer Engineering major Erich Meissner, Computer Science major Kyle Liu, and Biological Sciences major Maria Chen.
 Their new enhanced medical alert system to help accelerate the response and rescue of elderly persons who fall and lose consciousness is similar to a Wi-Fi router and does not require wearable devices, sensors or pendants.
 The device is placed in a room and emits wireless signals that bounce of walls, objects, and people.
 The software algorithms interpret those reflections and create a 3D model of the environment.
 This technology is similar to the method by which bats navigate a dark cave using echolocation.
 Falls have a unique and easily identifiable pattern, and Symbiont sends a text, call, and/or email alert to a pre-defined list of recipients.

 The Pitch Dingman Competition is chaired by businessman and philanthropist Robert G. Hisaoka and is hosted by the Dingman Center for Entrepreneurship at the Robert H. Smith School of Business.